When you start a job with the title ‘Creative’ you feel compelled to be very creative.

 He produced the amazing French Bicentennial parade back in Paris 1989.

-This bunch of work is just the tip of the Goude iceberg.
+This work is just the tip of the Goude iceberg.

 But be warned, you won’t find his recipe.

 P.S.
-If anyone has a contact for JPG I’d love to get in touch to see whether he’d be up for doing a talk at Mother next time he’s in London?
+If anyone has a contact for JPG I’d love to do a podcast with him?